 And, as Gartner reports, investment in best-of-breed martech stacks is on the rise.

-Instead of relying on a restricting set of tools which usually only ‘speak’ with one another (i.e., with solutions solely inside the ecosystem), enterprise marketing teams are turning to custom technology stacks that afford them the flexibility and agility required to thrive today.
+Instead of relying on restricting set of tools which usually only ‘speak’ with one another (i.e., with tools solely inside the suite ecosystem), many enterprise marketing teams are turning to custom tech stacks that afford them more flexibility and agility.

-The ideal starting point for these companies martech setups?
-Incorporate a single-source-of-truth customer data management system that lives at the center of their stacks.
+The ideal starting point for these companies to develop their own hub-and-spoke tech setups?
+Incorporate a single-source-of-truth customer data management system that lives at the center of their stacks — like a pure-play customer data platform (CDP).

 Then, any other system — customer service solution, email service provider, data lake, etc. — can sync with said centralized database.
 (Preferably one that offers complete data unification and efficient, real-time data activation — something we’ll cover shortly.)